emillwe/BlumBox.quark/README.md

 Widens or narrows a stereo signal

 ### Balance
-Stereo panning as implemented on most consumer electronics--compresses a stereo signal towards the L or R channel
+Stereo panning as implemented on most consumer electronics--compresses a stereo signal towards the L or R axis

 ### Middle Panorama
 Rotates the M-axis of a stereo image, leaving the S-axis in place